 The JLab Audio JBuds Air True Wireless with ANC come in one color variant: Black.
 You can see the label for the model we tested here.
 If you come across another variant, let us know in the discussions, and we'll update our review.

-The JLab Audio JBuds Air True Wireless are sleek noise cancelling in-ears.
-They have a satisfactory ANC feature but it falls a bit short when compared to other truly wireless headphones like the Amazon Echo Buds True Wireless 2019 (1st generation).
+The JLab Audio JBuds Air ANC True Wireless are sleek noise cancelling in-ears.
+They have a satisfactory ANC feature but it falls a bit short when compared to other truly wireless headphones like the Amazon Echo Buds (1st generation).
 While they don't have a companion app, they offer three EQ presets via their controls so you can tweak their excited sound a bit more.
 Check out our recommendations for the best true wireless earbuds, the best noise cancelling earbuds and in-ear headphones, and the best noise cancelling headphones.

 The JLab Audio GO Air POP True Wireless and the JLab Audio JBuds Air ANC Truly Wireless are quite similar, but the JBuds are a bit better.
 The JBuds have much lower Βluetooth latency and have an ANC feature, although it only offers a slight improvement over their passive isolation capabilities.
 Also, they're rated IP55 for dust and water resistance, while the GO are only rated IPX4 for water resistance. Ηowever, the GO have a somewhat longer continuous battery life and a better mic recording quality.

 The JLab Audio JBuds Air ANC Truly Wireless and the JLab Audio JBuds Air Truly Wireless are similarly designed in-ears.
-The biggest difference in features is that the JBuds Air ANC have an ANC feature but it doesn't perform as well as the JBuds Air's passive noise isolation.
+The biggest difference in features is that the JBuds Air ANC have an ANC feature, but it doesn't perform as well as the JBuds Air's passive noise isolation.
 The JBuds Air ANC also has longer continuous battery life at the trade-off of having fewer additional charges.
-They also have a lower latency Movie mode which can help reduce audio-visual syncing issues, a better-balanced sound profile, and come with a pair of foam tips.
+They also have a lower latency Movie mode, which can help reduce audio-visual syncing issues, a better-balanced sound profile, and come with a pair of foam tips.

-The Apple AirPods Pro Truly Wireless are better truly wireless headphones than the JLab Audio JBuds Air ANC Truly Wireless.
+The Apple AirPods Pro are better truly wireless headphones than the JLab Audio JBuds Air ANC Truly Wireless.
 The Apple are more comfortable and feel better built.
 They also have a more neutral sound profile, and their ANC can isolate more noise.
 However, the JLab have a somewhat better performing integrated mic and battery performance.

 The JLab Audio JBuds Air ANC Truly Wireless and the Astro A40 TR Headset + MixAmp Pro 2017 are two very different headphones with different strengths.
 The Astro are better suited for wired gaming as they're more comfortable, feel better-built, and come with a MixAmp, which offers more gaming-specific controls.
 They also have a better overall microphone and have companion software to further customize them, though some users have experienced issues using it.
 However, the JLab are better suited for casual use as they have a more stable fit, come with a decent ANC feature, and have a wireless design that lasts over eight hours on a single charge.